NethermindEth/Paprika/docs/design.md

     // Whether the slot is deleted
     public bool IsDeleted { /* bitwise magic */ }

+    // the type of the entry
+    public DataType Type { /* bitwise magic */ }

     [FieldOffset(0)] private ushort Raw;

     // First 4 nibbles extracted as ushort.